psychopomp9/MangaPlanet_WooCommerce/README.md

 # MangaPlanet_WooCommerce
-An eCommerce website for Manga retailers to sell their products online, based on Wordpress.
+An E-Commerce website for Manga retailers to sell their products online, based on Wordpress.